cpb34/Video-Delay/README.md

 # Video Delay

-An extension that seamlessly delays fullscreen video.
+Extension that seamlessly delays fullscreen video.
 Enjoy synced audio with YouTube, Twitch, Anime sites, and more!

 ## Installation Guide